 Light rains likely in Delhi

-New Delhi: Delhiites woke up to a cloudy morning on Saturday with the minimum temperature settling at 27.5 degree Celsius, a notch above the season's average, according to the India Meteorological Department (IMD).
+New Delhi: Muggy weather conditions prevailed in Delhi on Monday morning with the minimum temperature settling at 27.6 degrees Celsius, a notch above the season's average.

-The relative humidity was 79 per cent at 8.30 am, it said.
+The weatherman has predicted generally cloudy sky accompanied by light rain or thundershowers on Monday.
+The maximum temperature is likely to settle around 35 degrees Celsius.

-The weather department has predicted cloudy sky with light rain or drizzle during the day.
-The maximum temperature is likely to settle around 35 degree Celsius.
+Heavy to light rains lashed Central Delhi on Sunday afternoon, bringing the much-needed respite from the hot and humid weather conditions.

-The air quality of the capital was recorded at 73 at 8 am which falls under the 'satisfactory' category.
+The maximum temperature in the national capital settled at 35.1 degrees Celsius, a notch above the season's average on Sunday.

 Next Story